lafonpaul/knn_learning_curve/README.md

 ## Conclusion
-Based on the results, we can observe that the modified KNN regression model outperforms the normalized model by a slight margin.
-It achieved a higher R-squared score of 0.658 compared to the normalized model's score of 0.649.
-Additionally, it demonstrated no signs of overfitting, indicating that the selected K parameter generalizes well to new data.
+Based on the results, the modified KNN regression model demonstrated superior performance compared to the normalized model by a slight margin.
+It achieved a higher R-squared score of 0.658, outperforming the normalized model's score of 0.649.

+Furthermore, we compared the Learning Curves of a model with a K=2 parameter which scored at 0.626 and the best K parameter's model scoring 0.658.
+The difference in the scores mmight not be significant but the learning curves showed e concerning trend.

+While the best K model exhibited no signs of overfitting, showcasing its ability to generalize well to new data.

+On the other hand, the simple K parameter established at 2 performed well on the training set, achieving a correct score, it struggled to attain the same level of performance on the test set.
+This discrepancy strongly indicates overfitting of the data, suggesting that the model did not generalize effectively.

+---

-# Final Note
+## Final Note

 We have identified a crucial factor that significantly impacted the model's performance: data normalization.
 The decision to apply normalization to the dataset before training the KNN regressor proved to be the most influential aspect in improving the model's accuracy.